-In September, I set a challenge to make and save an extra $2,020 by the end of the year as a way to beat the recession.
+In September, we set a challenge to make and save an extra $2,020 by the end of the year as a way to beat the recession.

-Last month, I made $2,704, this month had some significant issues where I was in and out of the hospital.
+Last month, we made $2,704, this month had some significant health issues.
 So it’s a little different.

 Disclosure, this post may contain affiliate links.